What should the customer know about your pricing (e.g., discounts, fees)?

 What education and/or training do you have that relates to your work?

 I have been a CPR Trainer for 6 years and in the medical field for 20 plus years.
 I also have my bachelors and I am current working on my masters.

 How did you get started doing this type of work?

 I was teaching at a career college and they needed an instructor to provide the training to the medical students, so I decided to take on the program and ended up turning it into a business which helped to put my daughter through nursing school.
 Now I take care of my family and we do a lot of community events.

 What types of customers have you worked with?

-A. Inland Empire CPR specializes classes geared towards First Aid, CPR and AED use for healthcare workers and general individuals that want to learn how to save a life.
+Inland Empire CPR specializes classes geared towards First Aid, CPR and AED use for healthcare workers and general individuals that want to learn how to save a life.
 99% of the time, situations like heart attacks, stokes and life threatening situations happen outside of the hospital which calls for cpr.
-We provide training for daycare providers, churches, babysitters, life gaurds, airline personnel, security gaurds, construction workers, family members, foster parents and anyone who wants to make sure that they can feel confident to save a life at any time.
+We provide training for healthcare workers, daycare providers, churches, babysitters, life gaurds, airline personnel, security gaurds, construction workers, family members, foster parents and anyone who wants to make sure that they can feel confident to save a life at any given time.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?